Hakesh/p1-sherpa-finder/README.md

 The only major issue when developing this website was trying to make the 'About Us' section work and look good.
 I tried a lot of different methods to make it look like it does now and while it looked good and worked fine on desktop resolutions, it became problematic once I had to make it responsive on medium to small devices.
 Thankfully i discovered flexbox and it solved this issue altogether.

+The lighthouse score is good but not perfect.
+In the future I will look to try to use the .webp image format instead for better performance.

 ### Validator Testing

 - HTML